Christian Study Resource

 Many more came from the great number of slaves who worked in Rome - from the imperial palace and the rich patrician residences to the city at large, where they made up the swarms of public servants employed in construction work, in the maintenance of aqueducts, road and drainage systems, and in fire-fighting and street cleaning.
 See Slaves for case studies of three slaves who appear in the Old and New Testaments.

 But there were also rich and powerful figures among the Christians of Rome.
 By the end of the first century even the niece of the Emperor Domitian, Flavia Domitilla, had been sentenced to exile as a Christian and had ended her life on the island of Ponza with a 'longum martyrium' as St Jerome says.
+The Roman coin at right shows the head of Domitilla the Elder, grandmother of Flavia Domitilla.

 After all, who but the wealthy could provide the economic means for organizing the Christian community?
 Believers gathered in their homes